esanzgar/h-comment/README.md

 # h-comment

-React application to demo user autocomplete.
+A React application that features a user autocomplete.
 [Demo here](https://esanzgar.github.io/h-comment/).

 ## Installation and running the app